Almeros/android-gesture-detectors/README.md

 Convenience gesture detector to keep it easy moving an object around with one ore more fingers without losing the clean usage of the gesture detector pattern.

+### ShoveGestureDetector

+Detects a vertical two-finger shove.
+(If you place two fingers on screen with less than a 20 degree angle between them, this will detact movement on the Y-axis.)

 ### ScaleGestureDetector (default Android)

 This one is NOT in this framework, but is gesture detector that resides in the